 An orgone device, or “orgonite” is a device which converts stagnant orgone energy (DOR) to positive, healthy orgone energy (POR).
 Orgonite contains a 50-50 ratio of organic and inorganic material.
 It also contains at least one quartz crystal, and often additional crystals.

 Additional crystals – The orgone energy that orgonite releases is pure POR, positive but neutral.
 I like to add different crystals to “flavour” the energy.
-For example, orgonite containing amethyst and lapis lazuli is good for all matters pertaining to spirituality and personal growth.
-For attracting love, I would use rhodocrosite and rose quartz to make an orgonite love pendant.
+For example, orgonite containing amethyst or lapis lazuli is good for all matters pertaining to spirituality and personal growth.
+For protection, I personally like to use onyx, fluorite and amethyst as secondary crystals in my orgonite protection pendants.

 If you’re starting out making your own orgonite, you can find a longer list of all the ingredients you might need, as well as where to buy them in this article about orgonite-making supplies.